JakeSidSmith/tsurl/README.md

 const whereWeWantToGo = userDetailURL.construct({ id: 'abc' }, {});
 ```

 This will output `/users/abc/` exactly as we'd expect, but would fail type checks if the `id` key was missing from the URL parameters object.
-The second argument is the query params object, but since we don't need any, we've just left this blank.
-Note: this method will throw an error if you somehow fail to supply the user id.
+The second argument is the query params object, but since we don't need any, we've just provided an empty object.
+Note: this method will throw an error if you somehow fail to supply the user id e.g. not using type checking, or cast your params to `any`.

-What if we now needed to extract the current user id from the URL?
+What if we now needed to extract the current user ID from the URL?
 Well, we can handle that also.

 ```ts
 try {